 The Green Bond Principles (GBP) 2021 (with June 2022 Appendix 1)

 Translations of the Green Bond Principles

 Please note that the following translations are related to the 2017, 2018 and 2021 GBP editions, therefore the edition that each translation currently refers to is indicated below.
-Earlier translations will be updated with the 2021 changes progressively in due course.
+They are being updated with the 2021 changes progressively.

 The Green Project Mapping aims to provide a broad frame of reference by which issuers, investors, underwriters and other bond market participants can relate and evaluate the benefits and contribution of the GBP’s Green Project categories to its own stated five environmental objectives.
 It also provides a basis for comparison to other green taxonomies and classification systems currently used in the market.

 This document aims to function as a pre-issuance checklist for issuers considering issuing Green Bonds and to give guidance on the steps for establishing a Green Bond framework as recommended by the Green Bond Principles (GBP).
 Links to relevant sections in the GBP and to different supporting documents (e.g., the Harmonised Framework for Impact Reporting, the Climate Transition Finance Handbook, the Guidelines for External Reviews, etc.) have been inserted for ease of reference.
 It is intended to be a pragmatic and condensed tool for issuers and for investors.
 Also included are some common questions that the external review providers may assess pre-issuance.